Narcissism by Proxy

 The interaction between the narcissist (or psychopath) and his victim is not clear-cut.
 Many victims deploy narcissistic defenses, are narcissistically injured, and rage, exactly as narcissists do.
 They are drawn to their abusers, in the first place, precisely because they like to be the center of attention and to be assured of their self-imputed uniqueness.
 The narcissist is good at making his prey feel this way.
 Then, when the victims are devalued and discarded, they endure a scarring narcissistic injury and react with unmitigated wrath.

-Some people adopt the role of a professional victim.
-In doing so, they become self-centred, devoid of empathy, abusive, and exploitative.
+Some people – many narcissists included! - adopt the role of a professional victim.
+In doing so, they become even more self-centred, devoid of empathy, abusive, and exploitative.
 In other words, they become narcissists.
 The role of "professional victims" - people whose existence and very identity rests solely and entirely on their victimhood - is well researched in victimology.
 It doesn't make for a nice reading.

 These victim "pros" are often more cruel, vengeful, vitriolic, lacking in compassion and violent than their abusers.
 They make a career of it.
 They identify with this role to the exclusion of all else.
 It is a danger to be avoided.
 And this is precisely what I call "Narcissistic Contagion" or "Narcissism by Proxy".